aeon0/d4lf/README.md

 The config folder contains:

 - __profiles/*.yaml__: These files determine what should be filtered
-- __params.ini__: Different hotkey settings and number of chest stashes that should be looked at
+- __params.ini__: Different hotkey settings and number of chest stashes that should be looked at.
+Management of this file should be done through the GUI.

 ### params.ini